ejconlon/parabuf/DESIGN.md

 ## Motivation

-For years, I’ve wanted algebraic data types over the wire, but the best I could do was roll my own type system or use custom codecs to map to host language features.
-Unfortunately, these strategies hit a wall in large, heterogeneous projects, so people often reach for protocol buffers to define well-understood, high-performance interfaces and encodings.
+For years I’ve wanted algebraic data types over the wire, but the best I could do was roll my own type system or use custom codecs to map to host language features.
+Unfortunately, these strategies hit a wall in large, heterogeneous projects, so it's common to reach for protocol buffers to define well-understood, high-performance interfaces and encodings.
 However, protobuf brings with it a rigid and inexpressive type system that all but precludes frictionless encoding of algebraic data types.